protomated/zulip-standup-bot/README.md

 1. **Morning Prompt** (e.g., 9:30 AM)
    - Bot sends private messages to all participants
-   - Asks: "What did you work on yesterday?"
+   - Asks the first configured question (default: "What did you work on yesterday?")

 2. **Interactive Questionnaire**
-   - After first response: "What are you planning to work on today?"
-   - After second response: "Any blockers or issues?"
-   - After third response: Thanks user and marks complete
+   - Bot asks follow-up questions based on your team's configuration
+   - Default: 3 questions about yesterday's work, today's plans, and blockers
+   - Custom: 1-5 questions tailored to your team's needs
+   - Completion marked when all questions are answered

 3. **Reminder** (e.g., 11:45 AM)
    - Friendly reminder sent to non-responders